-The time he spends with Ginny in HPB he directly says are some of the happiest times in his life.
-He even says it was so great if felt too good to be his life, it felt like someone else's life.
+The time he spends with Ginny in HPB he directly says seemed to be too good to be his life, it felt like someone else's life.

 I feel like this completely proves my point.
 Directly quoting the book we can find the words that tell us that HG makes tremendously more sense than HHR.
 Not everyone loves their best friend that way and most marriages start, not from two people who were best friends, but from two people who knew each other and became best friends as they also became so much more than friends.

-I spend most of my time with my two horses, Allstar and Flag.
+I spend most of my time with my two horses, Top and Pat.
 I compete three day eventing with them which is an english equestrian triathlon basically, you have to do three very different phases with your horse, two of which involve jumping.
-The phases are dressage, showjumping and cross country.
-My favorite is cross country.

 In my other spare time I love to read, mostly fan fiction.
 I also, clearly, enjoy writing fan fiction as well.
 I listen to all kinds of music but I really like older rock such as Queen, the Bealtes, ACDC, Aerosmith ect.

-I think A Very Potter Musical is the funniest thing I have ever seen.
+I think A Very Potter Musical is one of the funniest things I've seen.